vscode-debug-specs/javascript_reactnative/README.md

-# How to Debug React Native with VSCode
+# How to Debug React Native with VS Code

 ## Basic